DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 ```
 --version <X.X.X>         Version to download from the community portal.
+                          Also accepts 'latest-lts' / 'latest-std' to resolve
+                          the newest version on that branch from the portal.
 --zip <path>              Use a local zip instead of downloading.
 --community-user          Community portal username (or REDCAP_COMMUNITY_USER env var).
 --community-password      Community portal password (or REDCAP_COMMUNITY_PASSWORD env var).